 Hours: 7:30 a.m. – 4 p.m., Monday through Friday

 Vacation: Three weeks (week of Thanksgiving, week of Christmas, and a week in the spring)

 Holidays: Labor Day, Independence Day, Memorial Day

-Medical technology students work with biohazards, chemical hazards and odorous materials during the course of their training.
-Safety training is included during the first week of training.
+Students work with biohazards, chemical hazards and odorous materials during the course of their training.
+Safety training is included during the first week of the program.
 Students are expected to use the safety equipment provided for employees and adhere strictly to laboratory safety procedures.